-If you need to replace one tooth (or even a whole bunch of teeth), dental implants are your best option.
-Unlike other tooth replacement options, dental implants don’t need to be replaced and they don’t shift around because they’re attached directly to your jawbone.
-The cost may have deterred you in the past, but let’s see what dental implants cost in Florida today.
+If you need to replace one tooth or even a couple of teeth, dental implants are your best option.
+Unlike other tooth replacement options, dental implants will never need to be replaced.
+Also, they don’t shift around in your mouth because they’re attached directly to your jawbone.
+The cost may have deterred you in the past, but let’s look at the average cost of dental implants in Florida today.

-The average price of dental implants can vary depending on where you live, what dentist you go to, and the type of implant you get.
-For an accurate estimate, it’s best to talk to a prosthodontist, discuss your options, and ask for their price.
+The average price of dental implants can vary depending on a couple factors.
+The largest of them are location, the experience of the dentist, and the type of procedure.
+For an accurate estimate, it’s best to talk to a prosthodontist to discuss your options, and ask for their price.

 Every patient is unique, and so the cost of dental implants will differ from one person to the next.
-Price differences primarily come from the need for additional procedures including bone grafts, x-rays, and CT scans.
+Price differences mostly come from the need for additional procedures.
+These include bone grafts, x-rays, and CT scans.

-Another factor that’s important in determining the cost of dental implants is the kind of dental implants you need.
-Below are the average costs for each dental implant option:
+Another factor in determining the cost of dental implants is the type of dental implant you need.
+Below is the average cost of a range of dental implant choices: